Carbon monoxide detector: North America

 The Canadian Mortgage and Housing Association reports, "The standards organizations of Canada (CSA) and the United States (UL) have coordinated the writing of CO standards and product testing.
 The standards as of 2010 prohibit showing CO levels of less than 30 PPM on digital displays.
 The most recent standards also require the alarm to sound at higher levels of CO than with previous editions of the standard.
 The reasoning behind these changes is to reduce calls to fire stations, utilities and emergency response teams when the levels of CO are not life threatening.
 This change will also reduce the number of calls to these agencies due to detector inaccuracy or the presence of other gases.
 Consequently, new alarms will not sound at CO concentrations up to 70 PPM.
 Note that these concentrations are significantly in excess of the Canadian health guidelines," (and also in excess of US Occupational Safety and Health Administration (OSHA) Permissible exposure limits, which is 50 PPM).

+United Kingdom

+BS EN standard 50291-2:2019 applies to "electrical apparatus for the detection of carbon monoxide in domestic premises" and also covers "electrical apparatus for continuous operation in a fixed installation in recreational vehicles and similar premises, including recreational craft", and "additional test methods and performance requirements".
+The 2019 standard replaced an earlier 2010 edition (BS EN 50291-2:2010).